solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 In the end, the processing costume is purely a convenience item.
 It's up to you to decide whether the convenience of being able to stay afk for longer is worth spending pearls on.

-## 14. Should I use mastery or silver embroidered clothes?
+## 13. Should I use mastery or silver embroidered clothes?

 **TLDR: Just use mastery clothes :)**

 Mastery clothes and silver embroidered (SE) processing clothes have different beenfits:
 - **Mastery clothes**: increase processing mastery, which boosts the number of batches you can process at once, effectively letting you process at a faster rate.
 - **SE clothes**: give processing EXP and increase the processing success rate, which also lets you process at a faster rate.
 Though you won't see any benefit if you success rate is already at 100%.
-It's very easy to reach 100% success rate with mastery clothes, for example base (67%) + seafood cron meal (10%) + 1 artifact (5%) + verdure draught (20%).
+It's very easy to reach 100% success rate with mastery clothes, for example base (67%) + seafood cron meal (10%) + Clang !Clang! lightstone set (20%) + verdure draught (20%).
 In practice, the success rate is only useful when you don't have all buffs running.

 <img width="600" src="/files/processing_faq/clothes_collage.png">